-Building Trust Through Engagement
+Building Quality of Life Through Engagement and Data

-a peaceful space inc’s Environmental Holism Program (EHP) is a granular community engagement platform that provides lived-experience data collection, analyses and modeling based on authentic communication and relationship building.
+a peaceful space inc’s Environmental Holism Program (EHP) is a granular community engagement framework that provides lived-experience data collection, analyses and modeling based on authentic communication and relationship building.
 EHP is designed to involve underserved communities in comfortably co-developing community solutions on environmental health and community resilience.

-EHP Components of Community Engagement
+EHP Community Engagement

 • Create pathways for frontline residents to become environmental health advocates, data collectors and civic influencers.